Abandoned & Little-Known Airfields:

 the current FBO (Midwest Corporate Air) & take over management of the airport for the city.

-The only photo which has been located showing Bellefontaine Airport while in operation as a 3/21/94 USGS aerial view looking southwest,
+The last photo which has been located showing Bellefontaine Airport while in operation was a a 1995 aerial view (courtesy of Dennis Thompson), which showed 8 light aircraft aircraft on its ramp, including 2 twin-engine aircraft.

 In 2002, AOPA President Phil Boyer joined Mayor Robert Lentz & other local dignitaries in Bellefontaine